 Here’s a few tips I learned to respond in a helpful way:

-- Center Yourself – This is simply a breathing, reflecting, or relaxing exercise.
-It’s good to have your best self respond.
+- Center Yourself.
+This is simply a breathing, reflecting, or relaxing exercise.
+It’s good to respond when you’re your best self.

 Maybe you have some ideas on how to respond well.
 Share them here in the comments section.
 Join the discussion.